-- 8.1 The Chief Finance Officer of the Combined Fire Authority is responsible for ensuring that internal audit resources are sufficient to meet their responsibilities and achieve their objectives.
-If the head of internal audit or the Audit Committee considers that the level of audit resources or the terms of reference in any way limits the scope of internal audit, or prejudices the ability of the Internal Audit Service to deliver a service consistent with its statutory and related requirements, they will advise the Combined Fire Authority accordingly. - 8.2 The Combined Fire Authority determines through its budget the number of audit days in the annual audit plan.
-The Internal Audit Service's resources are therefore deployed to meet an annual audit plan that pays regard to the relative risks accepted, and levels of assurance required, by the Combined Fire Authority and the Audit Committee.
+- 6.1 The Chief Finance Officer of the Combined Fire Authority is responsible for ensuring that internal audit resources are sufficient to meet their responsibilities and achieve their objectives.
+If the head of internal audit or the Audit Committee considers that the level of audit resources or the terms of reference in any way limit the scope of internal audit, or prejudice the ability of the Internal Audit Service to deliver a service consistent with its statutory and related requirements, they will advise the Combined Fire Authority accordingly. - 6.2 The Combined Fire Authority determines through its budget the number of audit days in the annual audit plan.
+The Internal Audit Service's resources are therefore deployed to meet an annual audit plan that pays regard to the relative risks accepted, and levels of assurance required, by the Combined Fire Authority and the Audit Committee. - 6.3 Lancashire County Council's performance and development review scheme is applicable to all staff within the Internal Audit Service, which supports continuous staff performance appraisal and development, and assessment of training needs.